DockYard/ember-in-viewport/README.md

   When `true`, the Mixin will continually watch the `Component` and re-fire hooks whenever it enters or leaves the viewport.
 Because this is expensive, this behaviour is opt-in.
 When false, the Mixin will only watch the `Component` until it enters the viewport once, and then it sets `viewportEntered` to `true` (permanently), and unbinds listeners.
 This reduces the load on the Ember run loop and your application.

-  NOTE: If using IntersectionObserver (default), viewportSpy should always be set to true.
-However, browsers (Safari) that don't currently support IntersectionObserver, this addon will use rAF which, depending on your use case, the default of `false` may be acceptable.
+  NOTE: If using IntersectionObserver (default), viewportSpy wont put too much of a tax on your application.
+However, for browsers (Safari) that don't currently support IntersectionObserver, we fallback to rAF.
+Depending on your use case, the default of `false` may be acceptable.

 - `viewportScrollSensitivity: number`